 Mayo Clinic (Rochester, MN), Cleveland Clinic and Johns Hopkins (Baltimore) top the list of 20 US hospitals identified (from 4656 nationwide), who rank favorably in multiple specialties.
 Check the details to see specifics for a certain illness, since one hospital may not be ranked (by US News) as best in everything.
 Methodology report shows how the hospitals scored.
 Survival rate (30-day mortality rate) for Medicare patients and Patient Safety are two factors used in the rankings for most of the specialties.
 Reputation used for Ophthalmology, Psychiatry, Rehabilitation and Rheumatology.
 2018-2019 ratings use Medicare data from 2014-2016

-Mayo Clinic (Rochester, MN) and Massachusetts General (Boston) lead the US News & World Report list of 50 best hospitals for Diabetes and Endocrine Disorders.
-Uses Medicare data from 2013 to 2015 (minimum 115 Medicare patients in this specialty)
+Mayo Clinic (Rochester, MN) and Johns Hopkins (Baltimore) lead the US News & World Report list of 50 best hospitals for Diabetes and Endocrine Disorders.
+Uses Medicare data from 2014 to 2016 (minimum 120 Medicare patients in this specialty, over a 3-year period)

-Uses 3 years of Medicare data (minimum 45 cases), to select the top 50 best hospitals for ENT.
-Top of the list: Johns Hopkins (Baltimore), and Massachusetts Eye and Ear (Mass Gen), Boston.
+Uses 3 years of Medicare data (minimum 45 Medicare cases over 3 years), to select the top 50 best hospitals for ENT – ear, nose and throat.
+Top of the list: University of Michigan Hospitals – Michigan Medicine (Ann Arbor) and Stanford Health Care (California).
 Strong weight to Reputation scores and volume.
 Rankings also consider survival rates

-Mayo Clinic (Rochester, MN) and Johns Hopkins (Baltimore) lead the list of top 50 hospitals for geriatric care, from US News & World Report.
-List shows hospitals that do well at treating seniors (at least 2348 cases over 3 years) combining multiple specialties.
+Mayo Clinic (Rochester, MN) and Johns Hopkins (Baltimore) again lead the list of top 50 hospitals for geriatric care, from US News & World Report.
+List shows hospitals that do well at treating seniors (at least 2367 cases over 3 years) combining multiple specialties.
 Many of the 50 have Alzheimer’s Centers.
-Medicare survival (30-day mortality data) from 2013-2015
+Medicare survival (30-day mortality data) from 2014-2016

-Mayo Clinic (Rochester, MN) and Memorial Sloan Kettering (New York) lead the list of 2017-2018 best hospitals for Gynecology from US News & World Report.
-Gynecology rankings include hysterectomy surgeries, and use data Medicare data from 2013 to 2015.
+Mayo Clinic (Rochester, MN) and University of Michigan – Michigan Medicine (Ann Arbor) lead the list of 2018-2019 best hospitals for Gynecology from US News & World Report.
+Gynecology rankings use data Medicare data from 2014 to 2016.
 Relative survival rates are included.
 Minimum 50 Medicare gynecology cases (3-yrs)

 US News and World Report’s list of top 50 hospitals for kidney disease, led by Mayo Clinic and Cleveland Clinic, includes kidney transplant, major bladder procedures, renal failure conditions.
 Minimum volume of 192 patients over 3 years